There are many galleries across the Wattle Range Area, including:

 Participants in Project - Millicent Community Art and Craft – Ceramic Group

 2. Ceramic Wall Mosaic

-There are currently located at the entrance to the Civic and Arts Centre three ceramic wall panels.
+These are currently located at the entrance to the Civic and Arts Centre three ceramic wall panels.
 These were installed as part of a community arts project.
 Another panel was installed on a wall at the original premises of the Millicent Craft Group now owned by Sharps.
-It was suggested by the Millicent Craft group that the mosaic mural be relocated to the Civic and Arts Centre.
-This installation has commenced and members of the Craft group repaired the mosaic mural prior to the installation.
+This mural was shifted and installed in the entranceway of the Civic Centre, viewable from the Gallery.

 3. Panoramic art work in Civic and Arts Centre

-The foyer of the Civic and Arts Centre has remained the same since it was built in the 70s.
-Discussion has been undertaken to add to the ambience of the foyer and create a more contemporary look with art.
-Artist Suzanne Westall Brierley who has moved to Millicent from Adelaide and Port Augusta, a renowned artist who has undertaken commissions for local government, gained much Country Arts funding and has been a member of the Country Arts Board and with whom I have been working, offered to paint a mural to cover the expanse above the bar in the Civic and Arts Centre.
+Artist Suzanne Westall Brierley who has moved to Millicent from Adelaide and Port Augusta, a renowned artist who has undertaken commissions for local government, gained much Country Arts funding and has been a member of the Country Arts Board painted a mural to cover the expanse above the bar in the Civic and Arts Centre.

-These three installations complete the dream of Barbara Wallace and her community of artists some 21 years after the Gallery opened and in keeping with the celebrations this year.
+These three installations complete the dream of Barbara Wallace and her community of artists some 21 years after the Gallery opened.
 They also add life to the Civic end of the town enhancing the arts trail from the Millicent Visitor Centre, drawing on the Millicent Gallery and the Civic and Arts Centre.